learn-the-web/topics/progressive-enhancement.md

 ## Modern browsers only

-Sometimes we only want to target our Javascript at fairly modern browsers.
-We should detect each Javascript feature before we use them to confirm the browser has the abilities we need.
+Sometimes we only want to target our JavaScript at fairly modern browsers.
+We should detect each JavaScript feature before we use them to confirm the browser has the abilities we need.

-*That doesn’t mean the website becomes unusable without Javascript, just that users can still access all the information but with a different user experience.*
+*That doesn’t mean the website becomes unusable without JavaScript, just that users can still access all the information but with a different user experience.*

 ### Cutting the mustard

-The [BBC](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) came up with a technique they call “Cutting the Mustard”: if the browser doesn’t cut the mustard it doesn’t get the Javascript.
+The [BBC](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) came up with a technique they call “Cutting the Mustard”: if the browser doesn’t cut the mustard it doesn’t get the JavaScript.

 In the BBC article they choose to test for three major features: `querySelector`, `localStorage` & `addEventListener`.
-We can test these in Javascript and keep the results in a variable:
+We can test these in JavaScript and keep the results in a variable:

 ```js
 var cutsTheMustard = ('querySelector' in document && 'localStorage' in window && 'addEventListener' in window);
 ```

-Then using an if-statement we can load our Javascript file if the browser passes the test:
+Then using an if-statement we can load our JavaScript file if the browser passes the test:

 ```js
 var js;